Rubi3r3/qgis_mariadb_plugin/README.md

 <h1>QGIS MariaDB Plugin</h1>
+This plugin allows users to connect to a MariaDB database, select spatial data, and export it as Shapefiles or GeoPackages.
+It simplifies the workflow of transferring data from MariaDB into QGIS for further analysis and visualization.
+With support for various data formats, users can easily integrate their database information into their QGIS projects.

 <b> Solution to initial install Error for no python models in QGIS.
 Specifically for mariadb.</b> <br> <br>
 <p><i>Example "No Module called mariadb" </i> </p>